 It is an invaluable practice and a foundation of success.
 As each incoming and outgoing call is logged, it becomes easier to evaluate an agent’s productivity and other issues that may affect its output.
 Moreover, if managers cannot view real-time calls, they can always go back to the saved version and get the information they want.

 A linear and straightforward workflow process designed to optimize an agent’s productivity contributes to a large extent to the reduction of test volume.
 Managers should strive to identify inefficiencies and reduce factors that increase call processing time and reduce the quality of customer satisfaction.
 For example, all repetitive manual tasks must be automated so that agents can focus on something more productive.

 3-Use a knowledge base:

-One significant way to ensure that agents close all calls as quickly as possible is to ground them with adequate knowledge fully.
-This way they will work effectively and efficiently.
-Using such a base, operators can quickly identify relevant answers to some difficult questions, instead of being caught off guard and trying to think of one.
+One significant way to ensure that agents close all calls as quickly as possible is to fully ground them with adequate knowledge.
+This way, they will work effectively and efficiently.
+Using such a base, operators can quickly identify relevant answers to some difficult questions instead of being caught off guard and trying to think of one.
 Similarly, customers are also spared from long waits as agents think of the appropriate answer.

 4-Accelerate customer greetings:

 To create a pleasant and positive customer experience, the nature of the greetings plays a crucial part in it.
 It must be ensured that these greetings are brief and friendly.
 Everything should be formal and straight to the point.